Why Does Steak Sizzle During Cooking?

 Fun Facts

-• The sizzle sound can reach up to 100 decibels, comparable to a power tool.
+• The sizzle sound can reach up to 100 decibels, which is roughly equivalent to the noise generated by a motorcycle engine or a power drill.

 Did You Know?